 Tate moved in with family in Jackson Heights, Queens, but they would not let Austen join her.
 Despite the distance, Tate visited Austen every week, even after she was admitted to the hospital ward of Staten Island Farm Colony, a local poorhouse.
 The discovery of 3,500 of Austen’s plate glass negatives in 1950 earned her enough money to move to a private nursing home, where she died in 1952.
 The couple’s wish to be buried next to each other was not granted by their families; Austen was laid to rest in her family’s plot at Moravian Cemetery on Staten Island and Tate was buried in Cypress Hills Cemetery in Brooklyn.

-In the 1950s and ’60s, a group of historic preservationists that included photographer Berenice Abbott and architect Philip Johnson fought to save the house from demolition.
-The property later became a house museum.
+In the 1950s and 1960s, a group of historic preservationists that included photographer Berenice Abbott and architect Philip Johnson fought to save the house from demolition.
+The property later became a house museum known as the Alice Austen House.
 In a 1994 demonstration, the Lesbian Avengers, an activist organization, marched around the grounds calling it a “National Historic Lesbian Landmark” and passed out pamphlets advocating that Austen and Tate’s same-sex relationship be acknowledged.
 This has come to fruition in recent years as the house museum staff and board has worked to incorporate the couple’s story by bringing in LGBT scholars and, beginning in 2016, participating in the LGBT Pride March.
-In 2017, the NYC LGBT Historic Sites Project amended the home’s National Register of Historic Places nomination to include Austen and Tate’s relationship, with the museum’s support (see link below).